Ravichandranayakar/Ravichandranayakar/README.md

 # 💫 About Me:

-👋 About Me<br><br>🧠 Applied Machine Learning Engineer focused on building, evaluating, and deploying real-world ML systems — not just training models in isolation.<br><br>🛠 Currently working on<br>End-to-end ML applications where model performance, data quality, and deployment constraints actually matter.
-Recently built and deployed an Intelligent Skin Cancer Detection System, covering dataset preprocessing, model training, evaluation, and live inference via a web interface.<br><br>🚀 Key work & highlights<br><br>Built and deployed a skin cancer classification system using deep learning<br><br>Focus on practical ML pipelines: data → model → evaluation → deployment<br><br>Experience turning ML models into usable applications, not just notebooks<br><br>Published a research paper demonstrating applied ML rigor and experimentation<br><br>🤝 Open to collaboration on<br>Applied ML projects involving healthcare, computer vision, NLP, or decision-support systems — especially where models are expected to work beyond controlled datasets.<br><br>🧩 Interested in<br>Model evaluation, dataset bias, generalization, ML system design, and bridging the gap between research ideas and production reality.<br><br>💬 Ask me about<br>Applied machine learning, deploying ML models, evaluation strategies, computer vision pipelines, or converting ML prototypes into real products.<br><br>
+I’m an Applied Machine Learning Engineer who likes taking ML ideas all the way to something people can actually use — not stopping at model training or notebooks.

+Right now, I’m working on end-to-end ML applications, where things like data quality, evaluation, and deployment matter as much as the model itself.
+One of my main projects is an Intelligent Skin Cancer Detection System, which I trained, evaluated, and deployed with a live inference interface.

+Most of my work is focused on building practical ML pipelines — from data preprocessing to model selection, evaluation, and deployment — and understanding what breaks when models move out of controlled environments.

+I’ve also published a research paper, which helped me build a stronger foundation in experimentation and analysis, but my primary interest is applied ML and real-world systems.

+I’m open to collaborating on applied ML projects, especially in healthcare, computer vision, or NLP, where the goal is to solve real problems rather than just showcase models.

+Ask me about machine learning pipelines, deploying ML models, evaluation strategies, or turning ML prototypes into working applications.

 ## 🌐 Socials: